-It's easy to accumulate an arsenal of housecleaning products when you have pets.
-After all, you need to be ready for anything.
-But it's a good idea to regularly inspect your housecleaning toolkit carefully; check the ingredient lists, warnings, hazards, and precautions of each product, and eliminate any cleansers, disinfectants, and other potions that contain harsh chemicals, such as ammonia, chlorine bleach, glycol ethers, or formaldehyde, and others that are not safe for dogs and cats.
+It's easy to accumulate an arsenal of housecleaning products when you have pets, but it's a good idea to regularly inspect your housecleaning toolkit carefully.
+Mr. Clean is a popular cleaning brand, but not every cleaner in their line of products is a pet-safe disinfectant.
+Check the ingredient lists, warnings, hazards, and precautions of each product, and eliminate any cleansers, disinfectants, and other potions that contain harsh chemicals, such as ammonia, chlorine bleach, glycol ethers, or formaldehyde, and others that are not safe for dogs and cats.

 Pets and household cleaners

 "Mr. Clean gets rid of dirt and grime and grease in just a minute!
 Mr. Clean will clean your whole house and everything that's in it!
 Mr. Clean, Mr. Clean, Mr. Clean."
-If this catchy little tune has been ringing in your ears for years, you're not alone.
-It's the longest running jingle in television history, debuting in 1958, the same year the product was introduced, and Americans have embraced Mr. Clean, the product and its iconic mascot, ever since.
+If this catchy Mr. Clean jingle has been ringing in your ears for years, you're not alone.
+It's the longest-running jingle in television history, debuting in 1958, the same year the product was introduced, and Americans have embraced Mr. Clean, the product and its iconic mascot, ever since.

-The Safety Data Sheet for this product also advises to rinse skin with plenty of water if exposed.
+The Safety Data Sheet for this product also advises rinsing the skin with plenty of water if exposed.
 If you consider how pets navigate their way throughout the house, where they sleep and play, you can put this warning in perspective; people are certainly not as vulnerable to eye irritation from the product as pets may be.

 The bottom line: exercise caution when choosing household cleaning products, conduct in-depth research on the ingredients/contents of any product you are considering, and remember that following the warnings, hazards, usage, and storage instructions from the manufacturer are vitally important.
 By exercising appropriate caution and using the products as safely as is possible, you can mitigate potential hazards.